RafaMR/Project-3-IronPump/README.md

 messageThreadLoad - issues GET to '/message/:id' - List all messages between authenticated user and user of id param.

 messageSend - issues POST to '/message/:id' - Send message between authenticated user and user of id param.

-This is a push test

-This is another test